-The Discharger shall comply with the MRP in Attachment E, and future revisions thereto, and applicable sampling and reporting requirements in Attachment E. The Executive Officer may specify additional monitoring requirements in individual Authorizations to Discharge.
+The Discharger shall comply with the MRP in Attachment E and future revisions thereto.
+The Executive Officer may specify additional monitoring requirements in individual Authorizations to Discharge.

 C. Special Provisions

 1. Reopener Provisions

 The Regional Water Board may modify or reopen this Order prior to its expiration date in any of the following circumstances as allowed by law: